 The world is such an exciting place, and every country has its unique and inviting charm that draws a variety of travellers in.

-As such, there have been several reasons why travelling can be beneficial to your mental health.
-People mainly travel as a form of relaxation since it lowers their stress and allows them to relax physically and mentally.
+Aside from learning new things and meeting new people there are also several reasons why travelling can be beneficial to our mental health.
+For instance, we mainly travel as a form of relaxation since it lowers their stress and allows them to relax physically and mentally.

 There are a lot of preparations to consider such as getting visas and other necessary documents, planning the itinerary, saving for the trip, and even packing what to bring.
 Going on holiday that is poorly planned and is overall stressful can eliminate the happiness and benefits that travelling is supposed to bring.